 If you installed a patch to the previous version of IdentityIQ, you could receive the following errors when running the upgrade DDL.
 Because the patch contains all of the required changes from the base revision, some of the changes could have been applied when a patch was installed.

-- Duplicate column iiglock - Duplicate index spt_cert_item_att_name_ci
+- Duplicate column iiqlock - Duplicate index spt cert item att name ci

 Upgrade the IdentityIQ Configuration

 After the database is upgraded, run the IdentityIQ upgrade CLI.
 This example assumes that no custom modifications were made to the original installation.